hal-uw/gpu_variability_sc22_artifact/sec4d_sgemm_amd/README.md

 For compiling and launching SGEMM on AMD GPUs, please see sections [Prerequisites](#prerequisites), [Pull Container Image and Run the Application](#pull-container-image-and-run-the-application).

+Please note that we could not test the Singularity script on an AMD machine, since the nodes with AMD GPUs were taken offline recently.

 Below is a breakdown of this directory.
 ```
 ├── gen_data.cpp: generates two input matrices of a size the user specifies